TomHazellCov/D1-Project-2-2016/README.md

     3) COMMIT changes with an appropriate comment         (git commit)
     4) PUSH (upload to server) changes to server          (git push)

-Required parts of the program:

-	Main Screen(robot's navigation, kivy)

-	Robot Controler (telling the robot where to go and what to pick up)

-	ItemEditor(PyQt)

-	Settings(PyQt)

-	SQL(for retreving/saving items)

-	Saveing settings(JSON)

-	SortedListView(PyQt)

------------------------------IMPORTANT:-----------------------------
+-----------------------------NAMING CONVENTION:-----------------------------

 We need mutual agreement on naming conventions so that the could would look nicer and there would be less misunderstandings when using someone else's written code.
-If this is alright with everyone, we will use this NAMING CONVENTION:
+If this is alright with everyone, we will using PIP8 naming conventions.
+As it is the standard way of writing python.

+Class names:
-1) Class names should always start with uppercase letter and each new word should start with uppercase letter:
+ Should always start with uppercase letter and each new word should start with uppercase letter:

     class VectorThing:
         __init__(self, x, y):
             self.x = x
             self.y = y

-2) Method, function, variable, parameter and class attribute names should start with first lowercase letter and each new word should start with uppercase letter:
+Method, function names should all be in a lower case:

-        def methodName(self, argumentFirst, argumentSecond):
+        def method_name(self, argumentFirst, argumentSecond):
                 x = ...
                 y = ...
                 count = ...